chrisosaurus/icarus/docs/reference.md

 This is all theoretical at this point and still requires much discussion.

-local aliasing
+local mutation
 ==============

-Local variables are mutable and their values can be aliased and mutated
+Local variables are mutable and their values can be mutated

     let a = 5